 Frequently Asked Questions

-- How do I make vegetarian quesadillas without cheese?
-Consider using vegan cheese alternatives or a mixture of mashed avocado and nutritional yeast for creaminess.
+- How do I make quesadillas without cheese?
+Use vegan cheese or mash avocado with nutritional yeast .

 Conclusion